saheedfaniran/Azure-GolangApp-Deployment/README.md

 1. Navigate to your Azure DevOps project.
 2. Go to **Pipelines > Create Pipeline**.
 3. Select your repository (e.g., GitHub or Azure Repos).
-4. Use the classic editor or YAML and add the following steps:
+4. Use the classic editor to create the tasks or YAML and add the following steps:

 ```yaml
 trigger: